Spotlight on: use of Olympic words and emblems in advertising

 The rules in the Advertising Standards Code complement these guidelines and any advertisement regarding the Olympic Games must also comply with the Advertising Standards Code and any relevant sector Codes.
 Complaints solely relating to breaches of the NZOC guidelines are outside of the ASA’s jurisdiction and complainants will be referred to the NZOC if they are concerned about unauthorised use of restricted names, words and emblems.

-More information on the NZOC guidelines are available on their website.
+More information on the NZOC is available on their website.

 For questions relating to the Advertising Standards Code, contact asa@asa.co.nz.